When is the Best Time to Visit the Egyptian Pyramids in 2026?

 2. Mawlid an-Nabi

 Mawlid an-Nabi is an important Islamic festival in Egypt.
 The festival is celebrated on the occasion of the Prophet Muhammad’s birth, 28/29 October.
-Families get together and eat hummus and other traditional food.
+Families get together and eat hummus and other traditional foods.
 On this holiday, the streets are filled with parades, processions, dancers, etc.

 Visiting in winter (December-February)